Montreal–Gaspé train

 The Montreal–Gaspé train (formerly the Chaleur) was a thrice-weekly passenger train operated by Via Rail between Montreal and Gaspé, Quebec.
-Passenger rail service to Gaspé is to be restored in fall 2027.
+As of 2026 there is no concrete timeline for the restoration of service.

 History

 In 1907 the Quebec Atlantic Oriental Railway was built from Matapédia through New Carlisle to Port Daniel, and gradually extended until it reached Gaspé.
 Before that, inhabitants had to drive by horse or sleigh 180 mi to catch the Intercolonial Railway from Matapédia to Montreal, a journey of four days.

 Schedule

 The train left Montreal in the evening and arrived in Gaspé at about noon the following day.
 The train departed Gaspé mid-afternoon and arrived in Montreal in the morning.

 Operation

 In later years the train was normally merged with the Ocean between Montreal and Matapédia.
 The Montreal–Gaspé train after 1995 was composed exclusively of cars built by the Budd Company, many originally used by the Canadian Pacific Railway's Canadian.

 This had been the case until 2004 for the Ocean as well, but the introduction of the Renaissance cars on the Ocean resulted in both trains operating separately during the summer months (when trains were longer) and combined during the winter; the reason for this policy appears to be related to the braking effort of a combined train.

 When operating separately, the Montreal–Gaspé train ran several minutes ahead of the Ocean.
 When combined, the trains ran together as far as Matapédia, before the Ocean continued to Halifax, Nova Scotia, and the Montreal–Gaspé train proceeded to Gaspé.